 Please note that as of 5.3.0 option 82 information can be searched as well.
-Searching by option 82 information may
+Searching by option 82 information may significantly increase the duration to receive results.
+This is especially true of high traffic systems.

 To access this report, expand either the Standard DHCP Reports menu or the Authenticated DHCP Reports menu and click on Search Session.
 Fill out the form as needed, or leave blank and click on commit.
-Clicking on the username will bring up a list of past sessions for that user as shown in figure 8.7.
-Clicking on the MAC address will show you the manufacturer of the equipment as shown in figure 8.6.
+Clicking on the username will bring up a list of past sessions for that user as shown in figure 8.8.
+Clicking on the MAC address will show you the manufacturer of the equipment as shown in figure 8.7.

 Administrative notes about the device can also be added/edited and viewed here.
 To add or edit an administrative note, click on the Add/Edit Note link (or if a note is already set, click on the note).
-A form will appear as shown in figure 8.9.
+A form will appear as shown in figure 8.10.